6 Best Things You Can Do For Your Liver

 Most people who have been infected with hepatitis B recover fully.
 In a small percentage of people the virus remains in the body long term.
 These people are known as carriers and they can infect other people with the virus.
 A significant percentage of carriers of hepatitis B go on to develop cirrhosis of the liver and liver cancer.
 With hepatitis C, around 40 percent of people recover fully from the virus, and the rest become carriers.
 A high percentage of those people eventually develop cirrhosis of the liver and liver cancer.

 Hepatitis B is spread through contact with blood and sexual secretions of an infected person.
 It is a hardy virus that can survive for some time on tooth brushes and razer blades.
 Hepatitis C is primarily spread through contact with infected blood, although there is a risk of contracting the virus sexually.
+I have a free ebook all about my recommendations for fighting hepatitis.

 5. Eat lots of vegetables and fruit

 As most fruit is fairly high in sugar, please consume a lot more vegetables than fruit.
-Aim for at least seven serves of vegetables each day and two or three pieces of fruit.
+Aim for at least seven serves of vegetables each day and two pieces of fruit.
 A serve of vegetables is equivalent to half a cup of chopped vegetables.
 Vegetables and fruit are extremely rich in vitamins, minerals and fiber; all necessary for healthy liver function.
 They are also an excellent source of antioxidants, most of which cannot be obtained through nutritional supplements.

 Many of the antioxidants in fruit and vegetables are the pigments that give these foods their bright colors.
 Therefore it is beneficial to eat as wide variety of fruit and vegetables as possible; a few from each color of the rainbow.
 Antioxidants have an anti-inflammatory effect and help to heal damaged liver cells.
+Making your own raw vegetable juices has additional benefits.

 6. Take a good quality liver tonic

 A good liver tonic will help to make your liver cells more efficient at detoxification, will help to reduce damage to liver cells and can even help damaged cells to regenerate.
 St Mary’s thistle is the most important herb for the liver and it has all of the above mentioned benefits.
 A good liver tonic helps to keep your liver in good health when you stray from a healthy diet, gain some weight or ingest too much alcohol and other liver toxins.
 Of course no liver tonic will undo all of the damage caused by chronic heavy alcohol consumption or chronic hepatitis.
-It will work best when combined with the eating principles in our book The Liver Cleansing Diet.
+It will work best when combined with the eating principles in my book The Liver Cleansing Diet.